Types of Catheters

 Mayo Clinic advises that, on average, individuals should consume between two and three liters each day.
 This number will change for each individual; however, it’s good to aim for eight 8oz glasses of water unless otherwise instructed by your physician or catheterization care plan.
 Take special note of caffeinated beverages and spicy food as they can act as irritants to the bladder and can cause frequent or irregular need for bladder emptying.

-Medicare, and most private insurances following suit, provide new, sterile supplies for each need to catheter.
+Medicare, Medicaid and most private insurances following suit, provide new, sterile supplies for each need to catheter.
 This reduces an individual’s likelihood for UTIs and bacterial contamination because catheters should be discarded after each use.

 A clean environment is paramount before each catheter insertion and removal.
 Following proper hand washing and preparation before inserting or removing catheters will reduce one’s likelihood for UTIs or transferring other germs and bacteria into the bladder through the urethra.